Learner4everrr/Annotated-Semantic-Predications-from-SemMedDB/README.md

 # Annotated-Semantic-Predications-from-SemMedDB
+I went throught the pre-processing, fine-tuning process in `Interview task.ipynb`.
+Then develop the `task.py` for further multiple experiments.

 ## Instructions
   use `run.sh` to run multiple task at the same time.
 If more then one GPU available, could modify it to achieve parallel computing.